manni8436/Legend-of-the-Greek-Gods/README.md

     shouldnt have been there and I selected the class tag in CSS3 and added padding attribute with the value of 0 which resolved the issue

-    I also have noticed that my dropdown menu seems to be abit to far to the right on where it should be and i have tried to fix it before but with no luck yet but i will fix it at a later date
+    * I also have noticed that my dropdown menu seems to be abit to far to the right on where it should be and i have tried to fix it before but with no luck yet but i will fix it at a later date

-    I have noticed that for some reason the image doesnt load up in the deployed site on GitHub Pages which I will try to fix at a later date
+   * I have noticed that for some reason the image doesnt load up in the deployed site on GitHub Pages which I will try to fix at a later date

+    * I now have seen that my social links have stopped working when I click on them which I need to link into still

+    * I have a hover affect on a image to make it bigger when you hover over it so the user can see the image bigger but I want to move the position of the image abit to the left so I need to find a way to do that

 (testing)